-During the year ended December 31, 2023, the Company did not record any write-offs of accounts receivable (2022 - \$218; 2021 - \$305).
-Write-offs in the prior years related to pricing adjustments on sales which were deemed to be uncollectible account receivable balances.
-The write-off expense during the prior years has been included within general and administrative expenses on the consolidated statement of net income (loss) and comprehensive income (loss).
+During the year ended December 31, 2024, the Company did not record any write-offs of accounts receivable (2023 - nil; 2022 - \$218).
+Write-offs during the year ended December 31, 2022 related to pricing adjustments on sales which were deemed to be uncollectible account receivable balances.
+The write-off expense during the year ended December 31, 2022, has been included within general and administrative expenses on the consolidated statement of net income (loss) and comprehensive income (loss).